23 Best Things to Do in Maui for Your Bucket List

 You can drive up to the summit to watch the sunrise, or hike one of the many trails to explore the unique landscapes and wildlife.

-Along the route, there are numerous lookouts where you can pause to admire the scenery, with the most popular being the summit of Haleakalā, which offers stunning panoramas of the island and the surrounding ocean.
+The most popular lookout is the summit of Haleakalā, which offers stunning panoramas of the island and the surrounding ocean.

 Don’t forget to bring warm clothing and a blanket to stay cozy!